SteveSandersonMS/dotnet-ai-workshop/instructions/4_LanguageModels_Part1.md

         """),
     new(ChatRole.User, listingText),
 };
-var response = await chatClient.CompleteAsync<PropertyDetails>(messages, useNativeJsonSchema: true);
+var response = await chatClient.CompleteAsync<PropertyDetails>(messages);
 ```

 Any better?
-It will probably work perfectly on `llama3.1` every time now.
-You can even use a very small model like `phi3:mini` and get great results.
+It will probably work perfectly on `llama3.1` every time now, and even `phi3:mini` will give great results.

-**Warning:** If you're using OpenAI, you can only set `useNativeJsonSchema: true` for models that support [native structured output](https://platform.openai.com/docs/guides/structured-outputs).
-On Ollama it's just ignored (except that it also causes `CompleteAsync<T>` *not* to attach the JSON schema to the prompt, reducing confusion).
-This is a temporary inconvenience - we expect a later version of Microsoft.Extensions.AI to toggle `useNativeJsonSchema` automatically based on the model's capabilities.

 ### Use cases for structured output